robot5000-design/ms2/documentation/final-testing.md

     Description:

-    - Verify quiz options result in expected quiz outcome questions and answers are populating the buttons as expected.
+    - Verify quiz options result in expected quiz outcome and verify questions & answers are populating the buttons as expected.

     Procedure: